adrienhongcs/truthTable/README.md

 key concepts: in to post-fix expression, operators precedence, stack algorithms

+possible future features: highlighting where in the expression did the error occur

 index.html: creates the content of the main page.

 result.html: creates the content of the result page.